 In 1974, a sixteen year old (ADHD and gifted) boy successfully answered his father's dare by making a copy of a professional's landscape painting.
 When the copy was seen by a local pastor (who mistook John for an artist), he was immediately asked to do a major commission.
 Not withstanding the fact that he had never painted before, had no art training or artistic aspirations, he accepted the offer.
 Six months later, the result was a 2,275 square-feet tapestry-like mural inside one of the largest temples in the island of Puerto Rico.
 With this daring move, John Rivera-Resto was hurled into the world of art.

 Defining John's particular art style is an exercise in futility.
 He doesn't seem to follow any predetermined path in a life that appears to be steered by unpredictable twists of fate.
 He actually never really tried to build an artistic career.
 Even more intriguing is the fact that he never ever paints unless someone hires him to do so.
 But contradictions aside, his creative output provide ample evidence of great control, practice, knowledge and discipline in both thoughts and actions.
 His mind never rests.
-When not occupied with painting commissions, doing drama (writing, acting, directing, designing), restoring mansions, designing for entertainment venues or doing community work, John returns to his lifelong attempts at teaching Spanish to his children -
+When not occupied with painting commissions, doing drama (writing, acting, directing, designing), designing for entertainment venues or doing community work, John hopes to return one day to his lifelong attempts at teaching Spanish to his children -

-John Rivera-Resto has a B.A. in Art Education from
+John has earned a B.A. in Art Education from

 To date, John is considered to be one of the top muralists in the United States as well as one of the most gifted and dynamic art lecturers anywhere.
 But he considers the greatest fortune of his